nathan55510/Google-Cybersecurity-Professional-Course/Security Audit Activity.md

 Additional comments

-The potential impact from the loss of an asset is rated as medium, because the IT department does not know which assets would be at risk.
+The potential impact from the loss of an asset is rated as medium because the IT department does not know which assets would be at risk.
 The risk to assets or fines from governing bodies is high because Botium Toys does not have all of the necessary controls in place and is not fully adhering to best practices related to compliance